 enquire now

-Brisbane is a city built along the banks of the Brisbane River.
-It is known as the “River City” for a reason.
-But being a River City, it is also a city that is exposed to flood risk, and this is what this article is going to focus on to ensure you can assess the flood impacts in Brisbane before you buy a home or an investment property.
+Brisbane is a city built along the banks of the Brisbane River, earning its nickname as the “River City.”
+But with this riverside location comes exposure to flood risk.
+This article focuses on how to use Brisbane flood maps to assess potential flood impacts before purchasing a home or an investment property.

-Fast forward to January 1974 and our city experienced the largest flood to affect Brisbane in the twentieth century.
-Once again, this was caused by a cyclone where 642 millimeters of rain fell within the space of 36 hours and the river system simply could not cope.
+Fast forward to January 1974 and Brisbane city experienced the largest flood to affect the city in the twentieth century.
+Once again, this was caused by a cyclone where 642 millimetres of rain fell within the space of 36 hours and the river system simply could not cope.

 Off the back of these flood events, the Wivenhoe Dam was constructed to provide flood mitigation control for the City.
 This is located about 80km by road from the Brisbane CBD.
 Residents in Brisbane became more optimistic that Brisbane would never flood again and development was fast tracked throughout the city.
 No one thought that a river flooding event would impact our lives, or our homes again.